-(Filing of Opinions by the Japan Legal Support Center Evaluation Committee) Article 28-2 (1) On receipt of a notification under Article 50-2, paragraph (2) of the Act on General Rules for IAAs as applied mutatis mutandis, the Minister of Justice is to notify the evaluation committee of the standards for the payment of the remuneration and severance pay (hereinafter referred to as "remuneration, etc.") to which that notification refers.
+(Filing of Opinions by the Japan Legal Support Center Evaluation Committee) Article 28-2 (1) On receipt of a notification under Article 50-2, paragraph (2) of the Act on General Rules for IAAs as applied mutatis mutandis, the Minister of Justice is to notify the Evaluation Committee of the standards for the payment of the remuneration and retirement allowance (referred to below as "remuneration, etc.") to which that notification refers.

-(2) On being notified as under the preceding paragraph, the evaluation committee may submit an opinion to the Minister of Justice as to whether the standards for the payment of the remuneration, etc. to which the notice refers are in line with the general conditions in society as a whole.
+(2) On being notified as under the preceding paragraph, the Evaluation Committee may submit an opinion to the Minister of Justice as to whether the standards for the payment of the remuneration, etc. to which the notice refers are in line with the general conditions in society.